Making a Worm Bin

 Bad advice about drainage holes is abundant online.

 Your bin does not need drainage holes.
+This is an optional modification.
 Ideally, your worm bin never leaks any water.
 If your bin is leaking water out of the bottom, it is too wet.

 Additionally, the liquid coming out the bottom is not worm tea, neither is it worm pee.
 It is actually called "leachate", and it is not recommended to use on plants.